Propheus/sanfransicofootfall/README.md

 ##Additional Files

-The scripts generated_agent and archetype_restaurant_choice generate agents based on San Francisco census data, categorizing them into 1,000 distinct archetypes derived from that data.
+The scripts generate_agent and archetype_restaurant_choice generate agents based on San Francisco census data, categorizing them into 1,000 distinct archetypes derived from that data.